jbmuir/jbmuir.github.io/index.md

 ![Jack in front of York Minster](/assets/jbmuir_long_compressed.jpeg)

 I'm a Marie Skłodowska-Curie Fellow at the Department of Earth Sciences at the University of Oxford, and a Junior Research Fellow at Wolfson College, Oxford.
 I defended my PhD at the Caltech Seismolab in October 2021.
-I'm passionate about inverse problems — some of the projects I'm working on now are: imaging the Earth from near surface to the core; improving data captured at seismic arrays; and answering difficult questions about historical data sets.
+I'm passionate about inverse problems and cutting edge applied mathematics — some of the projects I'm working on now are: accelerating seismic wavefield simulations with machine learning, imaging the Earth from near surface to the core; improving data captured at seismic arrays; and studying the time-varying behaviour of seismic swarms.

 *You can contact me at [jack.muir@earth.ox.ac.uk](mailto:jack.muir@earth.ox.ac.uk)*